Q: Is disaster a serious disruption? ¶

-A: Yes, and material, economic or environmental loss and impacts, which exceeds the ability of the affected community or society to cope using its own resources.
+A: Yes, and occurring over a relatively short time, of the functioning of a community or a society involving widespread human, material, economic or environmental loss and impacts, which exceeds the ability of the affected community or society to cope using its own resources.

 Q: Are disasters examples of specific cases where man-made hazards have become reality in an event? ¶

 Q: Are disasters hence the result of human failure to introduce appropriate disaster management measures? ¶

 Q: Is disaster a natural process or phenomenon that may cause loss of life? ¶

 A: Yes, and injury or other health impacts, property damage, loss of livelihoods and services, social and economic disruption, or environmental damage.

 Q: Are disasters seen as the consequence of inappropriately managed risk? ¶

 Q: Are disasters the consequence of technological hazards? ¶